UKCloud/documentation/articles/shared/shared-how-install-rhui-vm.md

 ---
-title: How to install Red Hat Update Infrastructure
+title: How to install Red Hat Update Infrastructure (RHUI 2)
-description: Shows you how to update your existing hosts to target UKCloud's approved Red Hat Update Infrastructure (RHUI)
+description: Shows you how to update your existing hosts to target UKCloud's approved Red Hat Update Infrastructure (RHUI 2)
 services: shared-services
 author: shighmoor
 reviewer: pcantle